Premier Division

 The early leaders are Larkhall Athletic Development who followed up their 3-1 win over Wroughton on Saturday with an impressive 5-1 away win over Calne Town Reserves.
 On target for Larkhall were James Okell with two, Ben Wickens, Angus Williamson and James Horrocks with his second of the season, former Pewsey Vale Development player-manager Kierron Kiff with the Calne Town Reserves goal.

 Melksham Town Reserves sit second in the table after a 3-1 win over near neighbours Devizes Town Reserves.
 As had been the case on Saturday against Royal Wootton Bassett Town Development Melksham had to come from behind after Eoin O’Grady fired Devizes ahead with just four minutes on the clock.
 Oliver Farrell, who had bagged a brace in that opening day win over Royal Wootton Bassett, brought Melksham back on level terms six minutes before the break.
-Second half goals from Kegan Smart and substitute Nick Taylor with his second of the season then ensured the second straight win for Justin Flowers young side.
+Second half goals from Kegan Smart and substitute Nick Taylor, with his second of the season, then ensured the second straight win for Justin Flowers young side.

 Last season’s runners up Letcombe are another side who sit on maximum points from their opening two fixtures, and they have yet to concede a goal.
 A solitary strike from Jordan Davies, with his second of the campaign, was enough to secure all three points against Shrivenham as the Letcombe defence once again kept the opposition out to give their side the win.
 That is now two defeats in a row for Shrivenham who will look to get their first points of the season on Saturday when they play another side who have lost both their opening games, Calne Town Reserves.